stephenjhsu/Fake-Tweets-Visualized/README.md

 The following repo contains the code and visualizations of our project for MSAN 622 Data Visualizations.
 Specifically:

-	code - folder of the user interface containing:

 	condensed-processing.ipynb - the data processing used in order to clean, feature engineer, and prepare the data for visualization

 	Final_graphs.ipynb - the notebook of our bar, scatter, LDA, and time series graphs

 	finalprojdata - zip file of the data containing users and data